 In a recent post, I shared my recipe for Classic Buttermilk Cornbread.
 That recipe is good to eat just as it is, but it also can be a starting point for making flavored cornbreads.
 That's what I've done here--taken my original cornbread recipe and jazzed it up with some Southwest flavors.
 The cheese, corn, jalapenos, green chiles, and onions make this an entirely different cornbread.
 It's great to serve with soup, chili, or salad.

 Step 1: Assemble the ingredients.
 These are the basic ingredients used in my Classic Buttermilk Cornbread recipe.
-Flour (you can substitute some whole wheat pastry flour for half of the white flour, if you wish), stoneground cornmeal (I use medium grind), baking powder, kosher salt, honey, and buttermilk (I use the convenient buttermilk powder, but you can also use fresh).
+Flour (you can substitute whole wheat pastry flour for half of the white flour, if you wish), stoneground cornmeal (I use medium grind), baking powder, kosher salt, cumin & black pepper (not pictured), honey, and buttermilk (I often use the convenient buttermilk powder, but you can also use fresh).
 There is just enough honey in this recipe to give it a hint of sweetness, but it can be omitted altogether if you prefer.

-Plus, you'll need these ingredients to stir into the classic cornbread batter: corn (frozen or canned), sharp cheddar cheese, green onions, green chiles, jalapenos (fresh preferred, but you can use the kind in the jar, too)
+Plus, you'll need these ingredients to stir into the classic cornbread batter: corn (frozen or canned), shredded sharp or extra-sharp cheddar cheese, chopped green onions, green chiles, jalapenos (fresh preferred, but you can use the kind in the jar, too)

 Step 2: Whisk the dry ingredients together in a large bowl.